Thursday 6th February 2020

 End users are discovering content via Google and accessing it via illegitimate sites or going independently to legitimate sites.
 They may end up spending their student loan on content that is already available to them via the library.
 What’s more, when people access information from external, untrustworthy sites, those sites will farm the library or institution’s data and expose them to hacking and misuse.
 This strips the library of valuable user data.
 This is of course critical to understanding user behaviour and improving services.

 For publishers, it undermines the value of their content and increases the risk of further piracy.
 This adds to the ongoing challenge of producing high quality content in a commercially viable way.

 So, there are many good reasons to help people find the legitimate sources of information.

 This is the background against which we are all working.

 People now search for content in all sorts of ways.
 There is no one dominant route to reach the information they want.

-But a key component is having a system with flexibility to be of use to a broad set of users, in whatever means their search originates, no matter how many possible outcomes there may be.
+But a key component is having a system with flexibility to be of use to a broad set of users, in whatever means their search originates.
+And no matter how many possible outcomes there may be.

 The Article Galaxy platform by Reprints Desk has been used by the top pharma companies and academic institutions for on-demand literature access.
-This year, we are excited to introduce a prototype feature called Article Pages that will aim to point users to legitimate content – seamlessly.
-However they have searched for a particular piece of information, users will be presented with a collection of potential pathways to access the content they want – Open Access, through their institution, direct to publisher or through Article Galaxy – enabling them to easily select the safest route to the legitimate resource.
+This year, we are excited to introduce a prototype feature called Article Pages.
+This will aim to point users to legitimate content – seamlessly.
+However they have searched for a particular piece of information, users will be presented with a collection of potential pathways to access the content they want.
+This enables them to easily select the safest route to the legitimate resource.
+This may be via Open Access, through their institution, direct to publisher or through Article Galaxy.

 This feature is free for anyone to access and will be particularly valuable to members with corporate or academic accounts.
 Users will be able to access the content freely and any new acquisitions will be automatically recognized and accessible to other institutional members.